Every Woman's Marathon: Race course

 The 2024 race started in front of Savannah City Hall on East Bay Street.
 The course visited 15 Savannah neighborhoods and landmarks such as Trustees' Garden before finishing at the YMCA of Coastal Georgia on East Broad Street.
 The race was designed to be flat and fast and has a total elevation gain of 304 ft.

 The course boasts several features designed to appeal to women runners.
-First, the portable toilets at the start, finish, and along the race course were promised to be numerous, clean, and stocked with tampons, pads, and hair ties.
-Second, the course was kept open for 7 hours and 45 minutes which is longer than many other marathons.
-Third, there were lactation stations at the start of the race and along the course.
-Fourth, strollers were permitted in the race.
+First, the portable toilets at the start, finish, and along the race course are numerous, clean, and stocked with tampons, pads, and hair ties.
+The course is kept open for 7 hours and 45 minutes which is longer than many other marathons.
+There are lactation stations at the start of the race and along the course.
+Strollers are also permitted in the race.